nicky1038/proposal-object-prototype-let-apply/README.md

 ### Produce more readable code

-Separating the object mutation logic into separate function (which is passed to `apply` method) reduces user's cognitive load when reading the code.
+Separating the object mutation logic into a separate function (which is passed to `apply` method) reduces user's cognitive load when reading the code.
 It's also possible for this function not to be an anonymous lambda but a stored/named one, and one can apply it to the object without losing chaining.

 ### Other notes